 A question to ponder—one not to invoke fear, but to inspire preparedness:

-What will your private school do when a recession hits?
+What will your private or independent school do when a recession hits?

 Now twelve years into recovery after the Great Recession, America is now in the longest-running “bull market” economy in her history.
 Given the natural ebb and flow of economic patterns, not to mention the recent financial turbulence of the trade wars, the next recession is not a matter of “if” but of “when.”
 For many families, private school is considered a discretionary expense—one that could be rethought during the belt-tightening of a recession, especially if a high-quality public school alternative is available.